starswap/WBGSAlgorithms/README.md

 If you are interested in participating, it would be helpful if you could edit the participants.txt file with your name and chosen language.
 You will need a GitHub account to do this.

 The project will start next Monday 20th July, as the first day of the holidays.
 We will try to get in a full 6 weeks of algorithming, which should be great preparation for the start of 6th Form.

 But until then, you can familiarise yourself with GitHub using the GitHub Instructions that I have published above, and also with the format of the project using the starter algorithm for this weekend (In the Algorithms Folder).
 This is an implementation of a divisibilty test for numbers divided by 7.

 The practise problem should be a bit of a challenge, but don't worry if you can't manage it, as I will publish a full solution and we will start simply with Linear Search on Monday, which everyone should be able to do.

+NB: If you are an external student who didn't study Python for 2ndary School, this could be a way to get familiar with it, or also to get involved with the programming community at our school.
 NB: This might make a good way to practise your JS if you are doing the Code Academy JS as Dr Hedges suggested
 NB: If you have missed the start of the project, don't worry.
 You can join at any stage either by catching up or joining in at the given time.